bhardin/bgg-tools/README.md

 [X] Figure out a way to deploy.
 (Capistrano?)
 [ ] Update Jquery on page, rather than refresh.
 [ ] Migrate dev environment to MySQL
+[ ] Move Update User to a background worker.

 ## Running Locally